7 Job Search Strategies to Get a Teaching Position in a Recession

 Teaching jobs are increasingly hard to secure.
 The market is flooded with qualified candidates who are eager to secure a full time position in their field.
 If you are serious about getting a teaching job, you need to be aggressive, and make sure that you prove yourself in your interview.
 If you WOW them with your knowledge, skills, and professionalism, it will be hard for them not to offer you the teaching position.

 Do not forget to review our advice on how to recession-proof your teaching resume.
-Also review tips on how to get a teaching job in the middle of a recession.
 Read in-depth blog posts about networking in the field of education, the key to many teaching job hires.

 While you are there you will find lots of job search, and resume and application letter writing tips to get ideas on how to write your academic CV curriculum vitae to land a job at home or abroad.